farazayaz55/Dino-Project-In-Assembly-Language/README.md

 # Dino-Project-In-Assembly-Language
-#A Game written in Assembly Language
+# A Dino Game written in Assembly Language